17 Feb 2022

 A systematic review spanning the past 10 years of research has shown that certain foods are “acne-protective”, specifically fruits and vegetables.
 These foods contain a myriad of vitamins and minerals that are beneficial for our health, so it is not surprising that they may also positively influence acne vulgaris.(8)

-In addition, vitamin C is shown to assist with wound healing so this may potentially benefit the appearance of acne wounds, however this requires further investigation.(6)
+In addition, vitamin C may assist with wound healing.
+So this may potentially benefit the appearance of acne wounds, however this requires further investigation.(6)

-There are several treatments available to treat acne which can be discussed with your pharmacist or GP, many of which have been backed by science to demonstrate their effectiveness.
+There are several treatments available to treat acne which can be discussed with your pharmacist or GP..

 Whilst vitamin C is beneficial for many aspects of our health, there is not enough evidence to suggest that oral intake of vitamin C is an effective treatment for acne.
 However, vitamin C is an essential part of our diet so it is definitely recommended for maintaining overall health.

-Fruits and vegetables are the best natural sources of vitamin C. Citrus fruits and strawberries, tomatoes and cruciferous vegetables are some of the highest sources of this powerful antioxidant.(5)
+Fruits and vegetables are the best natural sources of vitamin C. Citrus fruits and strawberries, tomatoes and cruciferous vegetables are some of the highest sources of this powerful antioxidant.(9)

 Vitamin C is also an incredible nutrient to combine with iron found in plant-foods in order to increase iron absorption!
-Given that iron found in plants is less efficiently absorbed than iron found in animal products, a little help from vitamin C can boost how much our bodies absorb.
+Given that we absorb iron from plants less efficiently than iron from animal products, a little help from vitamin C can boost how much our bodies absorb.

 Try adding a splash of lemon juice or some bell peppers to a baby spinach salad to enhance nutrient absorption.
 Delicious and nutritious.

 For most people, following a balanced and varied diet should provide all their vitamin C requirements.
-The daily Recommended Dietary Allowance (RDA) for adults aged 19 years and above is 90 mg for males and 75 mg for females.
-For pregnancy and lactation, the daily amount is 85 mg and 120 mg respectively.
-For reference, 1 medium orange provides 70 mg of vitamin C.(9)
+Adults aged 19 to 64 require 40mg of vitamin C per day.
+For reference, 1 medium orange provides 70mg of vitamin C.(10)

-Given that vitamin C is a water-soluble vitamin, it cannot be stored in the body and therefore it must be taken daily through foods in the diet.
+Given that vitamin C is a water-soluble vitamin, we cannot store it in the body.
+Therefore, it must taken daily through foods in the diet.

-It is unlikely to take too much vitamin C through diet alone although it can be possible to overdose on vitamin C supplements.
-Taking large amounts of 1000 mg per day can lead to unwanted symptoms such as stomach pain, diarrhea and flatulence.(10)
+It is unlikely you can take too much vitamin C through diet alone.
+However, it can be possible to overdose on vitamin C supplements.
+Taking large amounts of 1000mg per day can lead to unwanted symptoms such as stomach pain, diarrhoea and flatulence.(11)